-The US Census Bureau provides other statistics through the American Community Survey (ACS).
+The US Census Bureau provides statistics on the percentage of residents that are working and those with a disability.
+The data from between 2015 and 2019 shows that 58.2% of the population over age 16 was in the labor force and 12.6% of the population under age 65 years of age had a disability.
+Census data from 2015 through 2019 show that 5,941 individuals identified as Veterans, 6.8% of the 2019 estimated population.
+The Census Bureau provides other statistics through the American Community Survey (ACS).
 The 2016 ACS data indicates that Mendocino County's total civilian non-institutionalized population (not including those incarcerated, in mental facilities, in homes for the aged, or on active duty in the armed forces) consists of 86,630 people, and that the percentage of those with a disability is 16.9%.
 Of the percentage of civilian non-institutionalized population who are under age 18, 4.4% have a disability.
-Those between 18-65 years of age, 14.4% have a disability, and of the population that is 65 years of age or older, 38.8% have a disability.9 These rates are higher than the State average of 10.6% of people with a disability.
+Those between 18-65 years of age, 14.4% have a disability, and of the population that is 65 years of age or older, 38.8% have a disability.
+These rates are higher than the State average of 10.6% of people with a disability.